micahpaul/micahpaul.github.io/xmas2024/readme.md

 ### April
 * We finished licensing to do foster care
 * Micah spent a week and a half in Nashville working on his historical novel (with monsters) set in the world of Beowulf and St. Brendan the Navigator.
-  * Sometimes Micah's full of hope about this project.
+  * Sometimes Micah is full of hope about this project.
 Sometimes he wants to forget about the whole silly thing.
 Pray for him when you think of it.

 ### June
 * We took our first short-term foster placement.